-Definition and Importance
+Definition and Importance of FoRB

 Freedom of Religion and Belief (FoRB) is the right of individuals to hold and practice their religious beliefs or to choose not to follow any religion at all.
 This principle is enshrined in various international human rights documents, including Article 18 of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
 It is considered essential for fostering tolerance, respect for diversity, and social cohesion within societies.